Abdul Rashid Ghazi: Difa-e-Pakistan Council

 In 2001, when the country's religious parties formed a coalition known as Pakistan-Afghanistan Defense Council to protest the war in Afghanistan, Ghazi emerged as a central figure in the movement.
 He played a key role in organizing demonstrations across Islamabad and was appointed as the coalition's chief spokesperson and later as the coalition's regional chairman.

-Ghazi publicly pledged support for the Taliban.
+On 7 October 2001, in response to the United States invasion of Afghanistan, Ghazi addressed the press.
+He stated, "… As we announced earlier, we will issue a call for Jihad (holy war) against the United States… We have already demanded that the U.S. present evidence to the world if Osama bin Laden was involved in the recent acts of terrorism in New York and Washington.
+Instead, the United States, claiming to be a superpower, took unilateral action…"

+In the months following the invasion, Ghazi led several rallies alongside Munawar Hassan and contended that no country could successfully invade Afghanistan, noting the past defeats of Britain and Russia.
+He warned that the U.S. was making a "similar mistake" and would meet a "similar fate."

-Ghazi would later also play a prominent role in leading protests against the Invasion of Iraq.
+In 2003, Ghazi would later also lead protests against the Invasion of Iraq.

 In 2006, Ghazi also led protests against Pope Benedict XVI's Regensburg lecture.

 2001 Arrest and Release

 On 23 December 2001, Ghazi was arrested from Aabpara in Islamabad.
 The arrest followed a public speech in which he criticized President Pervez Musharraf for Pakistan's involvement in the War in Afghanistan and for supporting the U.S.-led invasion.

+On 29 December 2001, the PADC organized a protest demonstration in front of Lal Masjid against the detention of Ghazi.
+Participants, carrying placards and banners, chanted slogans condemning the government's policies.
+They demanded the immediate release of Ghazi, and warned that PADC would escalate its actions with protest rallies across the twin cities.

 Following his release in January 2002, Ghazi claimed that he was a prisoner of conscience, denying any involvement in violence and asserting that his activism was purely peaceful.
 He was quoted as saying, "I have not blasted a bomb anywhere, I have not killed anyone and all my demonstrations were peaceful...
 I just have a difference of opinion, which should not be a problem for anyone.
 I call this a kind of dictatorship."

 He also publicly criticized the Pakistani government's ban on jihadist groups such as Lashkar-e-Taiba and Jaish-e-Mohammed, and questioned the rationale for banning religious organizations like the Sipah-e-Sahaba (SSP).
 He stated that if any madrassa were proven to be involved in terrorism, all "peace-loving religious sects" and madrassa administrations would sever ties with those entities.